Corey Seager Preview, Player Props: Rangers vs. Twins

-On Saturday, Corey Seager (.468 on-base percentage in past 10 games, 53 points above season-long percentage) and the Texas Rangers play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:15 PM ET.
+After going 0-for-4 with an RBI in his last game, Corey Seager and the Texas Rangers take on the Minnesota Twins (who will start Bailey Ober) at 2:10 PM ET on Sunday.

-He racked up two hits (going 2-for-4 with a double) in his most recent appearance against the Twins.
+He had a hitless showing in his last game (0-for-4 with an RBI) against the Twins.

 Corey Seager Game Info & Props vs. the Twins